Illinois Tool Works, Inc. (ITW) Shares Soar Above 1-Year High - News Heater

-Illinois Tool Works, Inc. (NYSE: ITW) has seen a rise in its stock price by 0.57 in relation to its previous close of 240.83.
-However, the company has experienced a 0.63% gain in its stock price over the last five trading sessions.
+The stock price of Illinois Tool Works, Inc. (NYSE: ITW) has surged by 0.93 when compared to previous closing price of 244.62, but the company has seen a 2.52% gain in its stock price over the last five trading sessions.
 The Motley Fool reported 2023-11-27 that Illinois Tool Works is a diversified conglomerate and master of M&A. The stock is a dividend stalwart with added total return potential.

 Is It Worth Investing in Illinois Tool Works, Inc. (NYSE: ITW) Right Now?